 - Skin cancer is on the rise in the United States.

-- There are many ways to protect your skin from harmful UV radiation, including seeking shade when you can, wearing protective clothing, generously applying sunscreen (SPF 15 or higher), and not letting your skin tan or burn.
+- There are many ways to protect your skin from harmful UV radiation, and you need more than 1 step for full protection.
+People should follow as many of these tips as possible: seek shade when you can; wear protective clothing; generously apply sunscreen (SPF 30 or higher with broad spectrum protection); use extra caution when near water, snow, and sand; get Vitamin D safely; and do not let your skin tan or burn.

-- Use the UV Index forecast to help protect yourself from harmful UV exposure.
+- Use the UV Index forecast to know your UV exposure risk.
 (A higher UV Index on a scale from 1 to 11+ means more skin damaging UV radiation is reaching the earth.)

 Along with promoting Don’t Fry Day, the Society recommends these sun safe behaviors for all people every day:

-- Limit the amount of time you spend in direct sun, especially when the sun’s rays are most intense, generally from 10:00 a.m. to 4:00 p.m.
+- Limit the amount of time you spend in direct sun, especially when the sun’s rays are the strongest, generally from 10:00 a.m. to 4:00 p.m.

 - Wear protective clothing when you’re out in the sun, including long sleeves; sunglasses; and a hat that shades your face, neck, and ears.

-- Wear sunscreen with an SPF of 15 or higher on all skin that isn’t covered.
+- Wear sunscreen with broad spectrum protection and an SPF of 30 or higher on all skin that isn’t covered.

 - Protect your skin even on cool or cloudy days.

-The American Cancer Society also promotes early detection of skin cancer in adults through regular skin self-exams, and an examination for skin cancer should be part of periodic health exams.
+The American Cancer Society also promotes early detection of skin cancer in adults through regular skin self-exams.
+Examination for skin cancer may be part of periodic health exams.